 A short-term sales forecast can be calculated monthly, quarterly, bi-annually, or annually.
 A short-term forecast is helpful for setting challenging-yet-attainable sales quotas, ensuring production is on schedule to meet demand, and making smart hiring decisions.
 For businesses that face rapid changes in market or demand, short-term forecasting is ideal for projecting upcoming sales and revenue.

-Long-term sales forecasting, on the other hand, look at a business’ sales projections for periods of 5 or 10 years into the future, or even longer in some cases.
-However, this type of forecasting is typically only relevant in industries that require higher upfront costs and investments in equipment.
+Long-term sales forecasting, on the other hand, looks at a business’ sales projections for periods of 5 or 10 years into the future, or even longer in some cases.
+However, this type of forecasting is typically only relevant in industries that require higher upfront costs and investments in equipment like construction or real estate sales.

-Both short-term and long-term forecasts are impacted by internal and external factors.
+Both short-term and long-term sales forecasting methodologies are impacted by internal and external factors.

 What Factors Impact Your Sales Forecast?

 Your sales forecast is influenced by a number of different factors, some of which are within your control (internal) and some of which are not (external).
-Depending on the forecasting method you’re using, these factors may or may not be built into your calculation.
+Depending on which sales forecasting methodology you use, these factors might be e pre-built into your calculation.

 Sales Forecasting: Internal Factors